 Some people are still digging out from that hole.
 And even those who were fortunate enough to pop their heads back above ground now face health and financial headwinds as a result of the coronavirus pandemic.

 Tip: Don’t wait, take action.
 Don’t let pride prevent you from getting help.
 And don’t spend retirement savings or home equity trying to repay unmanageable debt.

 You can seek help by talking with a credit counselor through the nonprofit National Foundation for Credit Counseling, or a bankruptcy attorney through the National Association of Consumer Bankruptcy Attorneys.

 3. Private pensions are nearly extinct

 Only a few decades ago, many large employers offered “defined-benefit” pensions that guaranteed retirees and their spouses a fixed monthly payment for life.
-But times have changed, and traditional pensions are going the way of the dinosaurs.
+But times have changed, and traditional pensions are going the way of the dinosaur.

 Tip: Save more.
 Without a pension, you simply need to save more for retirement.
-Follow the basic rules for retirement savings, including minimizing your taxes and expenses, working longer, investing regularly and keeping on top of your investments.
+Follow the basic rules for retirement savings, including minimizing taxes and expenses, working longer, investing regularly and keeping on top of investments.

 4. Social Security is still under pressure